Finite Hypergraph Families with Rich Extremal Tur\'an Constructions via Mixing Patterns: Proof of Theorem

 The following two lemmas provide such $F$ (in fact, each obtained $F$ will be a $P_{I'}$-mixing construction).
 The proofs are slightly different depending on whether $\B T$ is extendable or not.
 (Recall that a feasible tree $\B T$ is extendable if it is a subtree of some strictly larger feasible tree.)

+Recall the definition of ``clone" from the paragraph above Lemma~\ref{lm:BlowInv}.
+Note that if we add a clone $v'$ of a vertex $v$ of a $P_I$-mixing construction $G$, we generally obtain a subconstruction rather than a $P_I$-mixing construction.
+For example, if $V_j$ is the bottom part containing $v$ while some edge $D$ of the base multiset $E_i$ contains $j$ with multiplicity more than 1 then the blowup of $D$ in a $P_I$-mixing construction would additionally include some edges containing both $v$ and~$v'$.
+So let us define the operation of \textbf{doubling} $v$ in $G$ where we take a new vertex $v'$ (called the \textbf{double} of $v$), put it in the partition structure of $G$ so that $v'$ has the same branch as $v$, and add all edges through $v'$ as stipulated by the new partition structure.
+Of course, the degree of the new vertex $v'$ is at least the degree of $v$ in the old $r$-graph~$G$.

 \begin{lemma} For every non-extendable feasible tree $\B T$ with all indices in $I'$, there exists a rigid $P_{I}$-mixing construction $F$ such that $\B T_F=\B T$ and~\eqref{eq:RigidLargeVi} holds. \end{lemma} \bpf Take any tree $\B T$ as in the lemma.
-Let $\epsilon_0>0$ and $n_0$ be the constants given by Lemma~\ref{lm:MaxRigid}.
-Let $n$ be a sufficiently large integer; in particular, so that $n \ge n_0$.
+Let $\varepsilon_0>0$ and $n_0$ be the constants given by Lemma~\ref{lm:MaxRigid}.
+Let $n$ be a sufficiently large integer; in particular, so that $n \ge n_0$ and we can apply Lemma~\ref{lm:OmegaN} with $\ell$ equal to the height of $\B T$.
 Let $F$ be a maximum $n$-vertex $P_{I'}$-mixing construction under the requirement that its tree $\B T_F$ is a subtree of~$\B T$.
-By taking (near) optimal parts ratio for the bottom partition and for every recursive part in $\B T$, it is easy to see that $\rho(F) \ge \lambda-\epsilon_0/2$.
+By taking (near) optimal parts ratio for the bottom partition and for every recursive part in $\B T$, it is easy to see that $\rho(F) \ge \lambda-\varepsilon_0/2$.